 Spectra are stored in many different ways within the astronomical community.
-In this document we present a proposed abstraction for spectral data and serializations in VOTABLE, FITS, and XML, for use as a standard method of spectral data interchange.
+In this document we present a proposed abstraction for spectra and serializations in VOTABLE and FITS, for use as a standard method of spectral data interchange.

 We distinguish in several places between the implementation proposed in this document, referred to as Version 1, and capabilities proposed for possible later implementation.